sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

   },
 }
 ```
-This storage will work for fetching your organisation data (APIs, Policies, etc) and for analytics.
+This storage will work for fetching your organization data (APIs, Policies, etc) and for analytics.
 {{< /note >}}

 You should now be able to start the MDCB service, check that it is up and running and ensure that the service starts on system boot: